 In the center of each wrapper place about 1-1/2 tsp. of the pork mixture.
 Do not overfill as the wrapper can tear and might not seal good.
-Combine cornstarch and water and dip your finger in and spread a small amount on each edge.
+Dip your finger in the water and spread a small amount around the edges of each wrapper.
 Fold opposite corners in, overlapping points; seal very tightly.

 Bake in a 425°F oven for about 5 to 10 minutes or until lightly browned.
 Spray each wonton lightly with a nonstick spray.
 You can also deep fry these if you want.